davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

   as features from the Single Unix Specification and some BSD and GNU extensions.
-Other library implementations may not support all these features; GCC does not support warning about features that go beyond a particular librarys limitations.
+Other library implementations may not support all these features; GCC does not support warning about features that go beyond a particular library's limitations.
 However, if :option:`-Wpedantic` is used with :option:`-Wformat`, warnings are given about format features not in the selected standard version (but not for ``strfmon`` formats, since those are not in any version of the C standard).
 C Dialect